usrbinr/fpaR/README.md

 - [lubridate](https://lubridate.tidyverse.org/)

-`fpaR` is designed to seamlessly work with either tibbles or modern databases (DuckDB, Snowflake, SQLite, etc) with a unified syntax.
+`fpaR` is designed to seamlessly work with either tibbles or modern databases (DuckDB, Snowflake, SQLite, etc) with a unified syntax

 Even if you are working with tibbles, most functions are optimized to leverage [DuckDB](https://github.com/duckdb/duckdb-r) for superior speed